 Interesting Facts About The Great Smoky Mountains National Park

-1. Great Smoky Mountains National Park covers 522,427 acres and is situated in both east Tennessee and west North Carolina.
+1. As the 19th larges national park in terms of size, Great Smoky Mountains National Park covers 522,427 acres and is situated in both east Tennessee and west North Carolina.

 2. The Smoky Mountains are between 200-300 million years old making them some of the oldest mountains in North America.